Fermionic condensate and the vacuum energy-momentum tensor for planar fermions in homogeneous electric and magnetic fields: Introduction

 The quantization of fields requires the knowledge of a complete set of the mode functions being the solutions of the field equation.
 The solutions of the Dirac equation in external electromagnetic fields have been considered in different cases: (a) Coulomb potential, (b) constant magnetic field, (c) constant electric field, (d) plane wave field, (e) plane wave field with constant magnetic field along the direction of propagation, (f) four cases in which electromagnetic potentials are assumed to have a special functional dependence on the coordinates that lead to the equations being solved, (g) constant electric and magnetic fields orthogonal to each other (see \cite {PAMDirac},\cite{Lukose} and references therein).
-The properties of a massive fermionic quantum field localized on a plane in external constant and uniform magnetic fields have been extensively investigated in literature (see e.g. \cite{Shovkovy} and references therein).
-Magnetic fields are a good theoretical tool and are also relevant to many applications, for example, heavy ion collisions, quasi-relativistic condensed matter systems like graphene, the Early Universe, and neutron stars.
-The magnetic fields enhance (or \textquotedblleft catalyze\textquotedblright ) spin-zero fermion-antifermion condensates, associated with breaking of global symmetries (e.g., such as the chiral symmetry in particle physics and the spin-valley symmetry in graphene) and lead to a dynamical generation of masses (energy gaps) in the (quasi-)particle spectra.
+The properties of a massive fermionic quantum field localized on a plane in external constant and uniform magnetic fields have been extensively investigated in literature (see, e.g., \cite{Shovkovy} and references therein).
+For theoretical investigation, the magnetic fields are a good tool and can be used for many applications, for example, heavy ion collisions, quasi-relativistic condensed matter systems like graphene, the Early Universe, and neutron stars.
+The magnetic fields enhance (or "catalyze") spin-zero fermion-antifermion condensates, associated with the breaking of global symmetries (e.g., such as the chiral symmetry in particle physics and the spin-valley symmetry in graphene) and lead to a dynamical generation of masses (energy gaps) in the (quasi-)particle spectra.
 It was found that a constant magnetic field stabilizes the chirally broken vacuum state.

+The influence of a constant magnetic field on the dynamical flavor symmetry breaking in 2 + 1 dimensions has been studied in \cite{Gusynin}.
+It is shown that a fermion dynamical mass is generated even at the weakest attractive interaction between fermions.
+This effect is considered in the Nambu-Jona-Lasinio model in a magnetic field.
+The authors derived the low-energy effective action and established the thermodynamic properties of the model.

+The vacuum current density and the condensate induced by external static magnetic fields in (2+1)-dimensions were investigated in \cite{Raya}.
+The authors discuss an exponentially decaying magnetic field along one of the cartesian coordinates at the perturbative level.
+Non-perturbatively, by solving the Schwinger-Dyson equation in the rainbow-ladder approximation they get the fermion propagator in the presence of a uniform magnetic field.
+In agreement with early expectations, in the large flux limit both these quantities, either perturbative (inhomogeneous) and non-perturbative (homogeneous), are proportional to the external field.